josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/㊙_Containment_Contracts/💊_therapeutic_containment.md

 ## 🏮 Footer

-*Therapeutic Containment* is a living node of the Polaris Protocol.
+*💊 Therapeutic Containment* is a living node of the Polaris Protocol.
 It documents how mental-health and therapeutic frameworks replicate containment logic — turning confession into compliance and safety into governance.

 > 📡 Cross-references:
+>
 > - [㊙ Containment Contracts](./README.md) — core suppression architecture
 > - [🛠️ Disruption Kit](../../../Disruption_Kit/README.md) — counter-infrastructure and resistance practices

 *Survivor authorship is sovereign.
 Containment is never neutral.*
-*The data says stable; the body disagrees.*

-_Last updated: 2025-10-31_
+_Last updated: 2026-01-08_